 January 2009 marked the release of Laurie’s lighting line with the Charleston manufacturer Quoizel Lighting.
 Laurie’s collection, Illuminations, classic design for a modern life, is currently available through retailers nationwide, including Lowes.
 Laurie also served as the on camera spokesperson for the American Lighting Association in 2011.

-Laurie has appeared on The View, several times on The Today Show, where she decorated Katie Couric’s office, and has been featured in numerous magazines, such as House Beautiful, House & Garden, Metropolitan Home, Better Homes and Gardens, Southern Living, Woman’s Day, Guidepost, and O Magazine.
-Laurie currently resides in Memphis, TN with her two children Gibson, 15 and India, 11.
+Laurie has appeared on The View, several times on The Today Show, where she decorated Katie Couric’s office, and has been featured in numerous magazines, such as House Beautiful, House & Garden, Metropolitan Home, Better Homes and Gardens, Southern Living, Woman’s Day, Guidepost, O Magazine and People.
+Laurie currently resides in Nashville, TN with her two children Gibson, 16 and India, 12.